 “Flowers are the music of the ground.
 From earth’s lips spoken without sound.” ~ Edwin Curran

 Who doesn’t want to listen and sway to the music of the ground?
-We felt so refreshed after visiting the Philadelphia Flower Show, the oldest running flower show since 1829, which has even been featured in Guinness books.
+We felt so refreshed after visiting the Philadelphia Flower Show.

 We were welcomed into a rainforest with a huge structure made of wooden poles adorned with plants and beautiful tropical flowers hanging over, gives an impression that you have entered a paradise.
 How can a rainforest be complete without rain and water?
 So yes, there is rain feeding to a pond and exquisite colorful flowers blooming all around.
 There is still more excitement in the forest, a big cascading waterfall through tiered bamboo structures and tropical plants and flowers in the surrounding.
 No doubt there is a gallery to get pictures clicked (extra price for it).

 I felt myself drifted away and could see and hear the toucans and macaw, the monkeys jumping over the trees.
 The Rainforests are the best to maintain and conserve the water cycle, the rain feeds the tall trees and the water trickles down to the small plants at the surface and remaining as streams that form the big rivers.
 Great for kids to learn about the rainforests in such a practical way.

 Who doesn’t want to have an attractive garden in their house?
 With big lawns, waterfalls/ small pond, aromatic flowers and a swing to sit and enjoy the beauty with a hot cup of coffee.
 There were some great displays to get inspired and have a dream garden.